pavax/iec62056-lora/readme.md

 ## State
 - Project is still work in progress (feel free to contribute)
 - My project is currently not power by battery (but should work).
 Unfortunatelly the Hardware consumes to much current.
 Might need to buy a more effiecient Lora Board
-- I ran a long dozen of times up and down the staircase (third floor) down into the basement for this project - if you want to avoid that, free to buy me a coffee
+- I ran a long dozen of times up and down the staircase (third floor) down into the basement for this project - if you want to avoid that, free to buy me a coffee.

   [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/pavax)

 # My Hardware
 - [Heltec lora esp32 v2 dev board](https://www.bastelgarage.ch/heltec-automation/wifi-lora-32-v2-sx1276-868mhz-mit-oled)